kripod/mental-poker/specs/appendix.md

 corresponding to the `k`(s) of the given round, it shall not be possible for any of the parties (including the server) to cheat.

-## Handling disconnected users
-The initial card deck consists of `CARDS_IN_DECK = 52` cards.
-There are `CARDS_ON_TABLE` face-up community cards and each player has `CARDS_IN_HAND` cards in hand.
-Given `M` players, `x` of them disconnect and `N = M - x` of them remain in play.

-Firstly, the original deck points of the game should be recalculated without taking the points of disconnected users into account.
-Secrets of each player must be regenerated, but the previous secrets shall also be kept to be able to prove ownership of a hand at the end of the game.

-Players must send an encrypted and shuffled deck to each other with the provably owned card indexes of self and the community removed.
-This means that every player sends a deck of `CARDS_IN_DECK - CARDS_IN_HAND - CARDS_ON_TABLE` (encrypted and shuffled) deck points.

-Everyone shall encrypt the already encrypted deck of others using the same secret for every card, like during the initial shuffling process.
-The result should be `N` different arrays of `N`-times encrypted deck points, with `CARDS_IN_DECK - x * CARDS_IN_HAND - CARDS_ON_TABLE` common elements.
-Common points must be kept in ascending order, but the uncommon ones shall be discarded.

-After re-establishing the game, shuffling and locking should happen like they did during the initial shuffle, but with all the owned card IDs removed from the deck.

 ## Verifying the validity of exchanged information
 During communication, clients may send invalid data to each other: